-The Ethics Committee of the Mississippi State Bar Association has received a proper request for the rendition of an opinion concerning the following hypothesized conduct, to wit:
+The Ethics Committee of The Mississippi Bar has received a proper request for the rendition of an opinion concerning the following hypothesized conduct, to wit:

 The attorney has been asked to be part of a feature story on a local T.V. news station concerning bankruptcy and the legal aspects for filing the same.
 He was asked to comment on various aspects of the exemptions entitled to bankrupts, the mechanics of filing the bankruptcy itself, the effects generally of taking bankruptcy upon a person's credit reputation, and some aspect of the fees that are generally charged the bankrupts.

 The format of the broadcast was to be a feature story on local evening news with no suggestions concerning solicitation of clients or that the attorney held himself as specializing in the field of bankruptcy law.